Petroleum refining in the United States: History

 The PBF Martinez Refinery, in Martinez, California, has operated continuously since its construction in 1915.

-The first known US petroleum refiner was Samuel Kier of Pittsburgh, who in the 1850s produced an illuminating oil for miners' lamps.
+The first known U.S. petroleum refiner was Samuel Kier of Pittsburgh, who in the 1850s produced an illuminating oil for miners' lamps.

 American petroleum refining largely grew out of oil shale refining.
 When the Drake Well started producing in 1859, the oil shale industry was growing rapidly, and establishing refineries near cannel coal deposits along the Ohio River Valley.
 As oil production increased, the oil shale refiners discovered that their refining process worked just as well with petroleum, and that petroleum was a cheaper raw material than shale oil.
 In 1861, the existing oil shale refiners switched to petroleum feedstock, and the oil shale mines shut down.

 In the 1800s, the principal refined product was kerosene for illuminating oil.
 The heaviest fraction was used as lubricating oil.
 A market developed for fuel oil as it was discovered that petroleum was superior to coal in powering the large engines of ships and railroad locomotives.

 The prevalence of the automobile in the early 1900s created a mass market for gasoline, and a shortage soon developed of the lighter gasoline fractions of crude oil.
 The shortage was solved by the invention of fluid catalytic cracking, which broke long hydrocarbon chains into smaller molecules.

 The newest large refinery built in the US was completed in 1976 in Garyville, Louisiana.
 Since then, while some existing refineries have expanded, new refinery construction has faced significant barriers in environmental regulation, permitting, and local political opposition.
 Industrial accidents such as the 2019 Philadelphia Energy Solutions refinery explosion have led to refinery closures which reversed some of the gains made through expansion of refineries.